davibauer/coti-mcp/README.md

 - Full privacy support through MPC technology
 - Secure transaction processing and message signing

+## Multi-User Architecture

+The COTI MCP Server now supports multiple concurrent users connecting to the same server instance with complete data isolation.
+Each connection maintains its own isolated session with separate account storage, ensuring that users cannot access each other's private keys, accounts, or configuration.

+### Key Security Features

+- **Per-Connection Session Isolation**: Each MCP connection receives a unique session ID and isolated storage
+- **Private Key Protection**: Private keys, AES keys, and account data are never shared between sessions
+- **Session-Scoped Configuration**: Network settings and default accounts are maintained per-session
+- **Automatic Session Management**: Sessions are automatically created on connection and cleaned up on disconnect

+### How It Works

+When a user connects to the MCP server:

+1. The MCP SDK automatically provides a unique `sessionId` for each connection
+2. The server creates an isolated `SessionStorage` instance for that session
+3. All tool operations (create account, import accounts, etc.) access only that session's storage
+4. When the connection closes, the session and its data are automatically destroyed

+### Security Implications

+- **No Global State**: The server no longer uses `process.env` for storing user-specific data
+- **Memory Isolation**: Each session's data is completely isolated in memory
+- **Clean Separation**: Multiple users (or multiple Claude instances) can safely connect simultaneously
+- **Zero Cross-Contamination**: User A creating an account is invisible to User B

+### Migration Notes

+If you previously configured accounts via environment variables, they will no longer be automatically available to new sessions.
+You will need to:

+1. Use `create_account` tool to create new accounts per session, OR
+2. Use `import_accounts` tool to import your existing account backup per session

+Environment variables are now only used for global configuration (like default network), not for storing user-specific account data.

 ## Available Tools

 **Account Management (12 tools)**